Russell Gage Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Gage has averaged 35.4 receiving yards per game in his seven career matchups against the Saints, 18.1 fewer than his over/under for Sunday's game.
+- In his seven matchups against the Saints, Gage's 35.4 receiving yards average is 18.1 less than his over/under for Sunday's game (53.5).

-- Gage has caught a touchdown pass versus the Saints twice, but did not have multiple TDs in either of those games.
+- Gage, in seven matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Saints are conceding 244.7 passing yards per game this year, the NFL's 14th-ranked pass defense.
+- The 244.7 yards per game the Saints are allowing through the air makes them the NFL's 14th-ranked pass defense.

-- With 19 passing TDs conceded this year, the Saints defense is ranked third in the league.
+- At 1.2 passing TDs conceded per game, the Saints defense is ranked third in the NFL.

 Recent Performances